Good Posture…just how important is it?

 Feel the muscles of your neck and shoulders.
 Do you find areas that are tender and sensitive?
 Are the buttock muscles sore when you apply pressure?
 What about the chest muscles?

-Your posture is important when you do everything in daily life.
+Your posture is important when you do everything in your daily life.

 We can help!